 Sarah Swanson and Max Smith

-Sarah and Max are coauthors of Must-See Birds of the Pacific Northwest, a book that combines fascinating facts about 85 northwestern birds with information about how and where to find them.
+In their guidebook, Must-See Birds of the Pacific Northwest, co-authors and spouses Sarah Swanson and Max Smith combine fascinating facts about 85 bird species with information on how and where to find them.